 Integration of Islamic Calligraphy and Geometric Patterns

-- Example: Hausa textiles from West Africa often feature intricate geometric patterns and Arabic calligraphy
+- Hausa textiles from West Africa are a good example: they feature intricate geometric patterns alongside Arabic calligraphy, reflecting both traditions at once

 Adaptation of Islamic Architectural Elements